thelonelinux/LeetCode_SWE_IntervLearn_AllInOne/src/OS_CN_DBMS_SQL_Learning/OS_Learning/OS_Readme.md

     * Readers-Writers Problem | Set 1 (Introduction and Readers Preference Solution)
     * Dining Philosophers Problem Using Semaphores
     * Hardware Synchronization Algorithsm : Unlock and Lock, test and Set, Swap
+* 5. DEADLOCKS AND DEADLOCK HANDLING METHODS
+  * Introduction of Deadlock in Operating System
+  * Conditions for Deadlock in Operating System
+  * Banker's Algorithm in Operating System
+  * Wait for Graph Deadlock Detection in Distributed System
+  * Handling Deadlocks
+  * Deadlock Prevention and Avoidance
+  * Deadlock Detection and Recovery
+  * Deadlock Ignorance in Operating System
+  * Recovery from Deadlock in Operating System
 * .
 * .--MY LEARNING BELOW--.
 #### MY COMPLETE TOPIC WISE LEARNING ABOUT PROCESS MANAGEMENT (WITH TOPIC WISE DEEP LOW LEVEL LEARNING)